vaib-dev/Courses/6-computer-networks/3-osi-model.md

 Sessions are most commonly implemented on Web browsers using protocols such as the Zone Information Protocol, the AppleTalk Protocol and the Session Control Protocol.
 These protocols also manage session restoration through checkpointing and recovery.

-The session layer supports full-duplex and half-duplex operations and creates procedures for checkpointing, adjournment, restart and termination.
+The session layer supports full-duplex and half-duplex operations and creates procedures for checkpoint's, adjournment, restart and termination.
 The session layer is also responsible for synchronizing information from different sources.
 For example, sessions are implemented in live television programs in which the audio and video streams emerging from two different sources are merged together.
 This avoids overlapping and silent broadcast time.

 <p text align="center"><img src="https://user-images.githubusercontent.com/54719422/92611522-84040300-f2d6-11ea-9271-0f3933129d9e.png"></p>